-Reports Find Health Workers Still Aren't Alerting Police Regarding Likely Elder Abuse
+Health Workers Still Aren't Alerting Police About Likely Elder Abuse, Reports Find

 "Some of the cases we saw, a person is treated in an emergency room [and] they're sent back to the same facility where they were potentially abused and neglected," Jarmon says.

 But the failure to record and follow up on possible cases of elder abuse is not just the fault of the nursing homes.
-Jarmon says that in five states where nursing home inspectors did investigate and substantiate cases of abuse, "97 percent of those had not been reported to local law enforcement as required."
+Jarmon says that in five states where nursing home inspectors did investigate and substantiate cases of abuse, "97% of those had not been reported to local law enforcement as required."

 State inspectors of nursing homes who participated in the study appeared to be confused about when they were required to refer cases to law enforcement, Jarmon notes.
-One state agency said that it only contacted the police for what it called "the most serious abuse cases."
+One state agency said that it contacted the police only for what it called "the most serious abuse cases."

 Elder abuse occurs in many settings — not just nursing homes.
 The second study looked at Medicare claims for the treatment of potential abuse or neglect of older adults, regardless of where it took place.
-The data was collected on incidents occurring between January of 2015 and June of 2017.
+The data were collected on incidents occurring between January of 2015 and June of 2017.

-The federal auditors projected that, of more than 30,000 potential cases, health care providers failed to report nearly a third of the incidents to law enforcement or Adult Protective Services, even though the law requires them make such reports.
+The federal auditors projected that, of more than 30,000 potential cases, health care providers failed to report nearly a third of the incidents to law enforcement or Adult Protective Services, even though the law requires them to make such reports.

 "It's very important that the first person who notices this potential abuse and neglect reports it, because then they can begin the investigative process to determine if abuse or neglect occurred," says Jarmon.
 "And if it's not reported, it can't be tracked."